sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.txt

     The animal's location within the shelter LocationUnit
-    The location unit (eg, pen or cage number) CoatType
+    The location unit (eg, pen or cage number) DisplayLocation
+    Either the internal location if the animal is on shelter, a movement type/person for animals leaving the shelter or a deceased reason if the animal is no longer alive
+CoatType
     The animal's coat type
 AnimalComments